canjs/version-and-release/README.md

     -p github \
     v6.3.0 v6.4.0
 ```
-Note: default value for both `repo` and `owner` is "canjs".
+_Note: default value for both `repo` and `owner` is "canjs".
+Default (and the only implemented) git provider is "github"._

 ## Demo

-Checkout this repo locally and add it to canjs project as a local dep:
+1. Checkout this repo locally and add it to canjs project as a local dep:
 ```
 $ cd canjs
 $ npm add --save-dev "../version-and-release";
 ```

-Run script for release `v6.3.0`  to `v6.4.0`:
+2. Run script for CanJS (default repo) releases `v6.3.0`  to `v6.4.0`:
 ```
 $ node node_modules/version-and-release/src/generate-release-notes.js -T <token> \
 v6.3.0 v6.4.0